medusajs/medusa/docs/content/add-plugins/segment.md

 ---
-description: 'Learn how to integrate Segment with the Medusa server.
+description: 'Learn how to integrate Segment with the Medusa backend.
 Learn how to add custom tracking with Segment and Medusa.'
 addHowToData: true
 ---